 “Yes, son.
 Go ahead.”

 “Gothi’s short.
 No one sees it or cares because she’s Gothi.
 Everybody respects her.
-She’s smart and tough and people don’t bother her because she’ll hit them with her staff.”
+She’s a healer and an elder and tough.
+People don’t bother her because she’ll hit them with her staff.”
 He father covered his mouth and his eyes crinkled, but he still listened.
 “Gothi’s a lot older than I am, so people have practice in how they think about her, and she has practice in showing them who she is.”
 He paused.
 There was another good idea in there.
 “So, they know what to think about Gothi already, because she always shows them first.
 Like when she shows me how to pick plants or stir mixtures.”

 He looked at Stoick.
 His father smiled; Hiccup had found a problem to solve, and knew what caused it.
 All he needed was a good solution; Hiccup smiled back.
 He came this far and knew the answer was there inside him.
 He just needed to find it.
 His dad would help him solve this.

 The idea struck him like a blow.
 His dad was the Chief.
-He’d always been Dad, but his job was to be Chief of the tribe.
-Everyone on Berk was part of the tribe, including Hiccup and his dad.
-They were, as a tribe, together, but only for him was his chief called Dad.
+Hiccup was the only person in the tribe whose Chief was called Dad.
 This morning, he was sitting with both of them.
 Hiccup had seen the quick nods and head tilts in meetings and conversations, and been exposed to his “I’m listening” look when people came to him for advice or help or just to complain.
 But his father also had things that were only his, like being Hiccup’s dad.
 He had a way of sitting back with his mouth in a straight line, staring forward that no one understood.
 Only Hiccup knew it was his dad’s way of not laughing when he needed to stay serious.
-If Hiccup looked he might see a hint of humor.
 His father and the Chief were the same person, but not exact.
-The tribe saw the Chief, but they didn’t see all of Stoick.
-His dad showed some things and hid others—he chose what the tribe saw.
+The tribe saw the Chief, but they didn’t see all of Stoick, because he chose what they saw.
 Hiccup could choose what people saw about him.

 He was blocked.
 He had to finish this, and there was a wall between what he knew and the answer.
 He needed to try something else.
 It was time to go back to his original task.
 Thinking about that might help.